General Anti-Abuse Rule Guidance

 A court or tribunal must take into account the GAAR Guidance and any opinion of the GAAR Advisory Panel, and may take into account other guidance and material.

 It can be expected that a judge would always take such guidance into account as relevant in any event.
 The judge is not directed or required to follow the guidance, however, and is free to agree or disagree with it in the circumstances of any particular case.

-The GAAR Guidance itself says at A3 that it is “…an aid to the interpretation and application of the GAAR, by discussing its purpose, considering particular features if the GAAR and, where appropriate, illustrating that discussion by means of examples.”
-It is not helpful that some of the examples are incorrect and part of the guidance is at odds with the statutory provisions.
+The GAAR Guidance says at A3 that its purpose is “…to help with the interpretation and application of the GAAR, by discussing its purpose, considering particular features of the GAAR and, where appropriate, illustrating that discussion by means of examples.”
+It is not helpful that some of the examples are incorrect and that part of the guidance is at odds with the statutory provisions.